ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

-##Week 01 Question.
+##Week 01.

-Watch –  Michael Bierut’s [5 Secrets From 86 Notebooks](http://99u.com/videos/6056/michael-bierut-5-secrets-from-86-notebooks) and write your thoughts on each of the five points.
+Watch –  Michael Bierut’s [5 Secrets From 86 Notebooks](http://99u.com/videos/6056/michael-bierut-5-secrets-from-86-notebooks) - and write your thoughts on each of the five points.
 Try to aim for around 300–500 words (ot more if you need).

 I’m looking for a good solid paragraph on each point.

+###Markdown.

+Markdown is an incredibly useful way to write and read text that can be converted into structurally valid HTML.

+Everything you need to know about Markdown can be found on [John Gruber’s](https://twitter.com/gruber?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) [Daring Fireball](http://daringfireball.net/projects/markdown/) website.

+Taking the attached [plain text file] (resources/week01_markdown.zip) and using the jpg as a guide use Markdown to add style.

 <!--##Deliverable 01 - Type Specimen Poster
   Your first project for this module is to create a [Type Specimen Poster](https://uk.pinterest.com/jsgore/typography-type-specimen-posters/) based on **one** of the fonts.